 What is special about Wat Chiang Man?
 Wat Chiang Man is the oldest temple of Chiang Mai.
 The chedi with the protruding elephants is unique.

-Wat Phra Singh with its library
+The library of Wat Phra Singh

 Wat Phra Singh dates back to the 14th century and is one of Chiang Mai’s most important temples.
 It is located within the old city walls.
 Wat Phra Singh is arguably one of the best examples of classic Lanna style temple architecture in Northern Thailand.
 One of the oldest structures is the chedi.
 It is decorated with elephant figures emerging from the chedi.
 Another impressive structure is the library, located on the right side if one enters the temple grounds.
 Built-in the 15th century, it was renovated in the 1920s by followers of the monk engineer Kruba Srivichai.
 Wat Phra Singh features in our Chiang Mai Highlights Tour.